snaquaye/cfscript-styleguide/README.md

 Variables that will only contain a boolean should begin with is or the plural form has such as `isActive` or `hasItems`.

 ###Scope Variables
 ColdFusion has several scopes like other languages built for the web such as `application`, `session`, `url`, `form`, `cgi`, and `cookie`.
-It might seem to make sense to capitalize these special scope variables to make them stand out, but given that ColdFusion is case insensetive, we use lowercase to save time, especially given that references to `application` and `session` can be quite common.
+It might seem to make sense to capitalize these special scope variables to make them stand out, but given that ColdFusion is case insensitive, we use lowercase to save time, especially given that references to `application` and `session` can be quite common.
 Do not use the arguments scope.
 Variables that exist in the arguments scope will be found without referencing their scope directly, and the omission of direct references to the arguments scope keeps the syntax consistent with other languages and enhances code brevity.

 ##Functions